- Business and Employment»

 Whenever an expensive project is under consideration by either a company or government agency, it is likely that someone will suggest that perhaps a cost-benefit study is needed.
 How does this differ from cost-effectiveness?

-The most basic point of distinction between the two concepts is that cost-benefit studies (should) quantify the benefits of doing something so that there can be an "apples and apples" comparison.
+The most basic point of distinction between the two concepts is that cost-benefit studies (should) quantify the benefits of doing something so an “apples and apples” comparison can be made.
 In contrast, cost-effectiveness studies do not routinely assign a specific value to each element.

 Please remember the illustration above of cost-effectiveness using a hybrid car as the example.
 If a cost benefit analysis was prepared for that situation, there would be a need to assign a dollar value to each potential consequence of buying the car.
 For the improved gas mileage, assumptions about future gas costs would be made in conjunction with driving habits, how long the car will be owned and accompanying maintenance costs (among other issues that would be analyzed in a thorough and fair study).
 Due consideration would also be given to the timing of costs and benefits ($30,000 outlay now while benefits produce gradual cost savings in the future).